DaoCloud/DaoCloud-docs/docs/en/docs/storage/hwameistor/install/deploy-operator.md

 - Ensure that all prerequisites in the [Preparation](prereq.md) documentation are met.
 - If you plan to use high-availability data volumes, complete the [DRBD installation](drbdinstall.md) process beforehand.
 - If deploying to a production environment, please review the [Resource Requirements for Production Environment](proresource.md) documentation beforehand.
 - If your Kubernetes distribution uses a different `kubelet` directory, confirm the `kubeletRootDir` parameter beforehand.
-For more details, refer to [Customize Kubelet root directory](customized-kubelet.md).
+For more details, refer to [Customize kubelet root directory](customized-kubelet.md).

 !!! info